-Confiscated telecommunications devices that are not retrieved by the student or the student's parents will be disposed of after the notice required by law.
+Confiscated telecommunications devices that are not retrieved by the student or student's parents may be disposed of after the notice required by law.
 [See policy FNCE.]
+The district will not be responsible for damaged, lost, or stolen telecommunications devices.

-In limited circumstances and in accordance with law, a student's personal telecommunications device may be searched by authorized personnel.
-[See Searches on page 74 and policy FNF.]
+In limited circumstances and in accordance with law, a student's personal telecommunications device or electronic device may be searched by authorized personnel.
+[See policy FNF.]